polirritmico/monokai-nightasty.nvim/README.md

 the `extras` folder, copy, link or reference the file in each setting.
 Refer to the respective program documentation.

+### Markdown files

+Nvim Tressiter no longer provide highlight captures for the headers `#` marks.
+This plugin will provide them for as long as they work, or until nvim-treesitter provides any way to highlight them.

+To enable this feature, set the `markdown_header_marks` option to `true` (defaults to `false`).

 ### Tmux

 Just source the theme file: